itsmearpitachoudhury/PerformanceTestingAssignment/README.md

 **Performance Test Observations and Recommendations:**
-No request failures (0% error rate)
+-No request failures (0% error rate)
-API is stable under defined load
+-API is stable under defined load
-The 90 percentile is not within SLA of 500ms and hence needs to investigated.
+-The 90 percentile is not within SLA of 500ms and hence needs to investigated.
-Response times are inconsistent as the min response time is 353 ms and max response time is 1.717 sec irrespective of the payload.
+-Response times are inconsistent as the min response time is 353 ms and max response time is 1.717 sec irrespective of the  payload.

-Detailed Report in the repository:
+** Detailed Performance Test Report in the repository**: PerformanceTestReport.csv